 Then, we got busy installing the hardwood floors.
 We left a very small gap between the wall and the boards and used a floor nailing gun to lay the boards.

-Manufactured homes have a marriage line where the two sides of the house meet.
+Mobile homes have a marriage line where the two sides of the house meet.
 We didn’t lay hardwoods across the marriage line because there is more of chance that the boards could warp or bow in that area.
 Instead, we will be using a piece that is designed to go between two floors in order to fill the small space around the marriage line.

 Our hardwood flooring was purchased from a local company called Vermillion Hardwood Flooring out of Springfield Missouri